Essential oils have been used for nearly 6,000 years, with the aim of improving a person’s health or mood.

-Jasmine essential oil has been used for over hundreds of years as a natural remedy for insomnia, anxiety, depression, low libido and more.
-This oils has a sweet aromatic scent that can lift your spirit and even give a feeling of romance.
+Jasmine essential oil has been used for hundreds of years as a natural remedy for insomnia, anxiety, depression, low libido, and more.
+This oil has a sweet aromatic scent that can lift your spirit and even give a feeling of romance.

 - Anxiety & Stress relief

 - Energy & Uplifts mood

 Jasmine is often used in love spells and helps to promote new, innovative ideas.
 Used in divination (prophetic dreams) and is good for charging quartz crystals.

 Magical uses: love, money, dreams, purification, wisdom, skills, astral projection, to attract love and money, for luck in general, especially in matters relating to love.